VoidPoneglyph/Weather-Analysis/README.md

     random_state = 0
     )

 # Apply scaler transformation.
 What we do here is getting the mean and standard deviation of X_train data and use it to transform X_train and X_test.
-# Why not X_test?
+Why not X_test?
 To avoid data leakage.
 Model ain't supposed to know the X_test statistical values during testing.
-If we do fit X_test, then we'll
-# hae an overly optimistic model.
+If we do fit X_test, then we'll have an overly optimistic model.
 We need the data to predict on never seen before data so that it can be an ideal test.

 scaler = StandardScaler()
 scaler.fit(X_train)
 X_train = scaler.transform(X_train)
 X_test = scaler.transform(X_test)

-# Trainng syntax
+# Training syntax

 nn = MLPClassifier(
     hidden_layer_sizes = (50,50),